 Here is our list of the best SOC software tools:

 - ManageEngine Log360 (FREE TRIAL) This large bundle of services includes a SIEM, a threat intelligence feed, UEBA, file integrity monitoring, AD auditing, log management, compliance reporting, and a SOAR service.
 Runs on Windows Server.
-Start 30-day free trial.
+Start a 30-day free trial.

 - LogRhythm XDR Stack A combination of four layers of security that ranges from endpoint protection through to automated threat response.
 They are offered as a cloud service, as an appliance, or as software for Windows Server.